 • Data loss prevention (DLP): CASBs provide DLP capabilities to prevent unauthorized users from leaking or accessing sensitive data.
 Data transfers can be managed to ensure compliance with information protection policies.

 • Encryption and tokenization: These services protect sensitive information by converting it into unreadable formats unless authorized users decrypt it.
-Tokenization uses unique symbols that retain essential information to replace confidential data, making it unreadable to unauthorized users.
+Tokenization uses unique symbols that replace sensitive fields and preserve data format.
+This method keeps data unreadable to anyone without the de-tokenization key.

 Threat Protection